NextronSystems/thor-manual/scanning/special-scan-modes.rst

 .. note::

-    This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ type, which is meant to be used in forensic labs.
+    This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__, which is intended for forensic lab use.

 Hostname Replacement in Logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The parameter ``-j`` can be used to set the hostname used in the log files to a given identifier instead of using the current workstation's name in all output files.
-If you don't use this flag, all log files generated on that forensic lab workstation would contain the name of the forensic lab workstation as the source.
+The ``-j`` parameter sets the hostname used in log files to a specified identifier instead of using the current workstation name.
+If you do not use this flag, all output files created on the forensic workstation will use the workstation name as the source.

 You should use the name of the host from which the image has been retrieved as the value for that parameter.